bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The "hash" parameter in the request to the RC's callback URL ties the front channel response to an ongoing request by using values known only to the parties involved.
-This security mechanism prevents several kinds of session fixation attacks against the RC.
+This security mechanism allows the RC to protect itself against several kinds of session fixation and injection attacks.
+The AS MUST always provide this hash, and the RC MUST validate the hash when received.

+[[ Editor's note: If the client uses a unique callback URL per request, that prevents some of the same attacks, but without the same cryptographic binding between the interaction and delegation channels.
+A unique URI would allow the client to differentiate inputs, but it would not prevent an attacker from injecting an unrelated interaction reference into this channel. ]]

 To calculate the "hash" value, the party doing the calculation first takes the "nonce" value sent by the RC in the